Dream Sparrow Review

-Dream Hammocks also offers the option to add an overcover to reduce heat loss from above.
-Just like the hammock body, the over cover can be customized in a huge variety of fabrics and colors and prints.
+Dream Hammock also offers the option to add an overcover to reduce heat loss from above.
+Just like the hammock body, the over cover can be customized in a huge variety of fabrics and colors, and prints.

 The Dream Hammock Sparrow is one of only a few models we tested with enough versatility to comfortably be your lightweight backpacking shelter as well as your go-to BBQ hammock.

 Removable bug netting seems to be the key to a hammock's ability to transition between shelter and front-country use.
-The Sparrow, Dutchware Chameleon, Sea to Summit Pro, and ENO hammocks all have this ability, but only the Sparrow and Chameleon have the style that zips on rather than pulls around you like a sleeve.
-Our testers found the zip in style much quicker and easier to get in and out of.
+The Sparrow along with many other highly versatile models we tested have bug nets that can be removed but only a few, like the Sparrow, have the style that zips on rather than pulls around you like a sleeve.
+Our testers found the zip-in style much quicker and easier to get in and out of.

 When the netting is removed, the Sparrow is easy to hop in and out of when used as a casual day hammock at the park or crag.
 Removing the bug netting is also nice for saving some weight on trips when you don't expect the bugs to be out in full force.
 The only thing we don't love when the net is off is how the ridgeline can easily hang in your face when sitting in the hammock.
 If hung with the proper tension it will be higher up but when we are just stringing up a hammock at the park, we aren't necessarily as concerned about the proper tension and sometimes end up with a saggy ridgeline.